Why is there an air fryer shortage and what can I do about it?

 Rising costs are having a knock-on impact on how we use our homes.
 The BBC Good Food nation survey 2022 showed that 18% of participants have switched off their ovens for good.

-Air fryers can provide a low-energy alternative to an oven, with research by Utilita showing that an air fryer costs only £52.74 to use for a year, compared to an electric oven, which costs on average £316.64.
+Air fryers can provide a low-energy alternative to an oven depending on the model and your energy provider.
+Research by Utilita shows that an air fryer costs only £52.74 to use for a year, compared to an electric oven, which costs on average £316.64.

 Social media has also played a massive part in turning air fryers into a much-desired, sell-out appliance.